-We are Bluesquare, located at Hive5 – Cours Saint Michel 30b, 1040 Brussels, Belgium.
+We are Bluesquare (legally known as Blue Square SA), located at Hive5 – Rue des Francs 79, 1040 Brussels, Belgium.

 In the context of our activities, we collect and process certain personal data.
 Pursuant to EU data protection and privacy legislation, we sometimes act as a ‘data processor’, and sometimes as a ‘data controller’:

 - We act as a data processor on behalf of our clients/customers (who act as data controllers) when our clients/customers carry out surveys for example using our web/mobile application; In this case, our clients/customers determine the information to collect via the surveys and the purposes for which this information will be used (such as the follow-up of grants and subsidies);

 - We also act as a data processor on behalf of our clients/customers (who act as data controllers) when we are hosting the data collected via the surveys on our cloud-based platform, anonymize and make this information accessible to our clients/customers via this platform, on their request and under their instructions.

 - We act as a data controller when we anonymise and aggregate the collected patient data for our own statistical and research purposes and/or collect certain data via access to government databases with their consent.

 - We act as data controller when we collect customer and supplier data such as name, function and contact details.

 We know that privacy is important and should be respected

 - We value individuals’ right to privacy and strive to protect personal data in accordance with applicable data protection legislation and more specifically with the EU General Data Protection Regulation (“GDPR”) and its national implementing legislation.